-Some states do not allow the exclusion or limitation of incidental or consequential damages, or limitation on how an implied warranty lasts, so the above limitation or exclusions may not apply.
-This warranty gives specific legal right, and there may be other right which may vary from state to state.
+Some Countries in Europe and States of the USA do not allow the exclusion or limitation of incidental or consequential damages, or limitation on how an implied warranty lasts, so the above limitation or exclusions may not apply.
+This warranty provides specific rights, there may be other rights available which may vary between countries in Europe or from state to state within the USA.